pigmonkey/pig-monkey.com/content/2015/08/gpx.md

 Title: Antisocial Activity Tracking
 Date: 2015-08-04
-Tags: bicycle, physical training, run
+Tags: bicycle, physical training, run, android

 A GPS track provides useful a useful log of physical activities.
 Beyond simply recording a route, the series of coordinate and time mappings allow statistics like distance, speed, elevation, and time to be calculated.
 I recently decided that I wanted to start recording this information, but I was not interested in any of the plethora of social, cloud-based services that are hip these days.
 A simple [GPX track](https://en.wikipedia.org/wiki/GPS_eXchange_Format) gives me all the information I care about, and I don't have a strong desire to share them with a third party provider or a social network.